allinallin/Shake-It-Off-In-Space/README.md

-# Shake It Off in Space
+# Shake It Off In Space
 HTML5 game experience that encourages players to escort an astronautical country-pop star through a dangerous anomaly inhabited by her long list of ex-lovers.
 ___
 ## TODO